 - Kicked Upstairs: He now leads the SCPD by Season 3, but he became Out of Focus at the same time.

 - Large and in Charge: Stands 6'3 1/2 and is captain of SCPD starting Arrow Season 3.

-- Like a Daughter to Me: He starts developing this dynamic with Thea in Season 5, where she comes to care for him and tries to put him back on his feet when he has a drinking problem.
-After a lot of back and forth, Oliver also becomes Like a Son to Me to him.
+- Like a Son to Me: He starts developing this dynamic with Thea in Season 5, where she comes to care for him and tries to put him back on his feet when he has a drinking problem.
+After a lot of back and forth, Oliver also becomes another son figure to him.

 - Line-of-Sight Name: He comes up with Helena's future moniker "the Huntress" on the spot.

 - In Season 3, all of the good guys are actively conspiring to prevent him from finding out that Sara was murdered for fear that the shock of learning the truth could give him a fatal heart attack.
 While he doesn't have a heart attack when he finds out he doesn't take the news well.

 - He's also the only member of the main cast to be unaware of the Arrow's true identity now that Thea knows during "Canaries".
 This he's eventually told by Ra's al Ghul of all people, and from there he starts to lose all sense of restraint in his vendetta against the Arrow.